Just Stop Oil activist guilty of causing nuisance after climbing M25 gantry

 BBC broadcaster Chris Packham told the jury he was stuck in four to five hours of traffic.

+“She maybe doesn’t have her whole life ahead of her in the way that she might desire because of the threat of climate breakdown, and the message that she was desperate to impart is that we need to address this issue.

+“One of the things we need to do is transition rapidly away from our dependence on fossil fuels and move into renewables, and that is something which I support obviously.”

-Gethin did not dispute scaling the gantry but argued that the consequence did not amount to the charge.
+Gethin did not dispute scaling the gantry but argued the consequences did not amount to the charge.

 In her closing statement on Thursday, Gethin, who was self-represented, told the court: “If you believed that the protest causing the delays was intended to create meaningful, positive change, would you have defined the delay as ‘serious inconvenience’?